Types of Fuses

 - Cartridge Fuse: Avoids the corona of higher voltages.

 - Liquid Fuse: Contains carbon tetrachloride also preserved at both the tops of the caps and used to protect transformers and breaker circuits.

 - Expulsion Fuse: Comes with an unfilled open-finished cylinder designed with synthetic resin-bonded paper and used to protect electrical feeders.

 Turn to Gateway Cable Company for Your Fuse and Cable Needs

-As you can see, there are many different types of fuses to help you get the connection you’re looking for, and if you need any assistance finding the right fuse, you can always turn to Gateway cable company.
+As you can see, there are many different types of fuses to help you get the connection you’re looking for, and if you need any assistance finding the right fuse or learning about how fuses work, you can always turn to Gateway cable company.
 We’re proud to carry a great selection of cables and fuses for your next project, as well as more helpful information on electrical cables, electrical contacts, ozone resistant materials, Megger testing, and NATO power plugs.
 Contact us today and let us know how we can help you with your electrical needs, or request a quote online for any of our products!